openmc-dev/openmc/docs/source/quickinstall.rst

 Obtaining prerequisites on Mac OS X
 -----------------------------------

-For an OpenMC build with multithreading enabled, `Homebrew <https://brew.sh>`_ should first be installed.
-Then, the following packages should be installed:
+For an OpenMC build with multithreading enabled, a package manager like `Homebrew <https://brew.sh>`_ should first be installed.
+Then, the following packages should be installed, for example in Homebrew via:

 .. code-block:: sh